erstes/myfirst.github.io/README.md

 This is my very first attempt to use github...

-Everything that is originated from me is under *0BSD* Licence.
+Everything that is originated from me is under *0BSD* Licence (https://spdx.org/licenses/0BSD.html).